Japanese fonts (Gothic) that can be used on both CentOS and Windows!

 *Three thickness levels from top to bottom: thin, regular, and black

-It's a font created by a collaboration between Google and Adobe, so it's a great font.
+It's no surprise, considering it's a font created through a collaboration between Google and Adobe.

 When text is rendered by a computer, sometimes characters are displayed as “tofu”.

-This sentence will surely grab the hearts of Japanese-speaking users.
+This single sentence is sure to capture the hearts of Japanese-speaking users.

-Incidentally, the name Noto is apparently an abbreviation of "no more tofu," and it seems to convey a strong message that the square thing will no longer be displayed.
+Incidentally, Noto is apparently derived from "no more tofu," and seems to be a strong message that they won't be displaying those square tofu shapes anymore.

 "Noto Sans Mono CJK JP" is slightly thicker, so if you don't like that, you can adjust the thickness of "Noto Sans CJK JP" to suit your preference